 The PgCert-HC was commissioned by NHS Improvement and fully validated by the University in 2015.
 It comprises four principal modules – in sequence, interpersonal, engagement (patient, staff & community), leadership and external communications.

 Subsequently (2015-19), we have completed seven typically 16-strong cohorts.
 Each was dedicated exclusively to senior managers in the UK NHS.
 Each achieved a 100% success rate.

 Professional development, of course, never concludes.
 In health communications, you can extend the NHS PgCert-HC via into one of two fully-accredited and complementary complete masters’ options:

 - One at Buckinghamshire New University in professional practice;

 - The second at Edinburgh’s Queen Margaret University in strategic communications.

-In addition, the course holds full recognition from the UK’s Chartered Institute of Public Relations (CIPR); accreditation versus the CIPR’s flagship professional diploma (which will in future be available as an option); and the University/CHCR now holds CIPR Accredited Teaching Centre status.
+In addition, the course holds full recognition from the UK’s Chartered Institute of Public Relations (CIPR); accreditation versus the CIPR’s flagship professional diploma (now available as an option to past and current students); and the University/CHCR now holds CIPR Accredited Teaching Centre status.